-Auxly's professional fees were \$0.4 million during the first quarter of 2022, which was consistent with 2021.
+Auxly's professional fees were \$1.1 million during the second quarter of 2022 and \$1.5 million year-to-date which were \$0.4 million greater than the same periods in 2021.
 Professional fees incurred during the period primarily related to accounting fees, regulatory matters, reporting issuer fees, and legal fees associated with certain corporate activities.

-Business development expenses were \$0.1 million for the three months ended March 31, 2022, as compared to \$Nil during the same period in 2021.
-These expenses have been nominal during the COVID-19 pandemic and primarily relate to acquisition, business development and travel related expenses.
+Business development expenses were \$0.1 million for the three months ended June 30, 2022 and \$0.2 million after six months, as compared to \$Nil during the same periods in 2021.
+These expenses were nominal during the COVID-19 pandemic and primarily relate to acquisition, business development and travel related expenses which have increased modestly as a result of loosening restrictions and the resumption of business travel.